NATO’s relations with Finland

 Finland has developed a new military crisis-management concept as the basis for a revised national pool of forces for crisis-management operations.
-All of these forces should be evaluated under Operational Capability Concept Evaluation and Feedback programme by the end of 2016.
+All of these forces should be evaluated under the Operational Capabilities Concept Evaluation and Feedback Programme by the end of 2016.

 Finland is contributing to the development of the EU Battlegroup concept.
 It is cooperating with Estonia, Sweden and Norway, among other countries, in the development of a multinational rapid-reaction force for EU-led peace-support operations.

 Alongside NATO Allies, Finland contributes to NATO’s programme of support for security-sector reform in the western Balkans, southern Caucasus and Central Asia.
 It is an active supporter of Partnership Trust Fund projects in other partner countries and has contributed to nearly a dozen so far.
 Currently, it is supporting a project for the repacking, centralising and destruction of chemicals in Moldova; ammunition stockpile management in Tajikistan and the Building Integrity Programme.
 Finland has also shown an interest in supporting an upcoming Trust Fund project focused on multiplying the possibilities for women to work in the Jordan armed forces.